LIGHTHOUSE DAILY DEVOTION

 (Some of the Devotions are original, some are adapted)

 Matthew 5:4 - “Blessed are they that mourn: for they shall be comforted.”

-Repentance, which God commands from every man, includes this state of mourning.
-The Prodigal Son made horrible decisions with serious consequences when he left his father's house for a fling in the far country.
+Repentance includes the state of mourning.
+The Prodigal Son made horrible decisions with serious consequences when he left his father’s house for a fling in the far country.
 After his resources and his companions were gone and his ego was shattered, he had a change of heart.
-Returning to his home with a heart of repentance, he was met by a father who "comforted" and restored him.
-"Blessed are they that mourn: for they shall be comforted."
-It says of our Lord that He came to "heal the brokenhearted" (Luke 4:18).
+Returning to his home with a heart of repentance, he was met by a father who “comforted” and restored him.
+“Blessed are they that mourn: for they shall be comforted.”
+It says of our Lord that He came to “heal the brokenhearted” (Luke 4:18).
 There is comfort, healing, and restoration to those who grieve over their sin.

 But to God, and to those who know Him, there is a completely different view of sin.
 We grieve over our sin because it is disobedience to our loving Father.
 We mourn when we bring disgrace to His holy name.
 It saddens us to think we have failed Him again.
 Our hearts are broken over our selfishness and stubbornness.
 In our shame, we repent and confess our sin, and we discover again this blessed truth, “they shall be comforted.”

 Wit and Wisdom - James 4:10 – “Humble yourselves in the sight of the Lord, and he shall lift you up.”

 Point to Ponder – Hard work will pay off later – Laziness pays off now.